AbhB2303/DatingApp/README.md

 Abhinav Batra

-Objective
+# Objective
 The objective of this project is to build a dating app application to become familiar with full stack development of an angular application.

-Description
+# Description
 [to be completed]

-Languages
+# Languages
-C#, Typescript,
+C#, Typescript, HTML, Javascript, CSS

+# Diagrams
 The following is a diagram of the repository pattern used in this project
 ![image](https://user-images.githubusercontent.com/56567796/168829016-eef0953b-374c-4ddd-b5c7-01b2ae690112.png)